stripe/veneur/README.md

 * `percentiles` - The percentiles to generate from our timers and histograms.
 Specified as array of float64s
 * `udp_address` - The address on which to listen for metrics.
 Probably `:8126` so as not to interfere with normal DogStatsD.
 * `num_workers` - The number of worker goroutines to start.
+* `read_buffer_size_bytes` - The size of the receive buffer for the UDP socket.
+Defaults to 2MB, as having a lot of buffer prevents packet drops during flush!
 * `sample_rate` - The rate at which to sample Veneur's internal metrics.
-Assuming you're doing a lot of metrics, keep this very low.
-0.01 is nice!
+Assuming you're doing a lot of metrics!
 * `set_size` - The cardinality of the set you'll using with sets.
 Too small will cause decreased accuracy.
 * `set_accuracy` - The approximate accuracy of set's approximations.
 More accuracy uses more memory.
 * `stats_address` - The address to send internally generated metrics.
 Probably `127.0.0.1:8125` to send to a local DogStatsD